 If you have been diagnosed with malaria or traveled to an area where malaria is prevalent, you may still donate blood if it has been:

 - You lived for five or more consecutive years in a country that has any area(s) considered to be at risk for malaria transmission

-More than one year since:
+More than three months since:

 - You returned from any other area where malaria is prevalent and are free of malarial symptoms.

 To prevent the possible transmission of bovine spongiform encephalopathy (mad cow disease) you may not donate blood if: